armbian/build/documentation/user-faq.md

 	dd bs=1M if=filename.raw of=/dev/sdx
 	# /dev/sdx is your sd card device

-Image writting takes around 3 minutes on a class 6 SD CARD
+Image writting takes around 3 minutes on a slow, class 6 SD card.

 # How to boot?

 Insert SD card into a slot and power the board.
 First boot takes around 3 minutes than it reboots and you will need to wait another one minute to login.
 This delay is because system updates package list and creates 128Mb emergency SWAP on the SD card.

-Normal boot (with DHCP) takes around 35 seunds with a class 6 SD CARD.
+Normal boot (with DHCP) takes up to 35 seconds with a class 6 SD CARD and cheapest board.

 # How to login?